Bright Debris Disk Candidates Observed with AKARI/Far-Infrared Surveyor (FIS): Introduction

-In this paper, we search systematically the debris systems around main sequence stars by cross correlation of \hip\ catalog \citep{per97} with AKARI/Far-Infrared Surveyor(kawada et al. 2007) All-Sky Survey Bright Source Catalogue (AKARIBSC, Yamamura et al. 2010). \akari\ surveyed all sky at mid and far-infrared with a spatial resolution better than \iras\ and at a sensitivity comparable to \iras.
+In this paper, we search systematically for debris systems around MS stars by cross correlation of the \hip\ catalog \citep{per97} with AKARI/Far-Infrared Surveyor \citep{kaw07} All-Sky Survey Bright Source Catalogue (AKARIBSC, Yamamura et al. 2010). \fis\ surveyed all sky at FIR with a spatial resolution (48 \arcsec) better than \iras\ and at a sensitivity (0.55 Jy in 90 \micron) comparable to \iras.
 The higher resolution will significantly reduce the false contamination in comparison with \iras.
-The same with \iras\ mission, our survey also focuses on infrared bright debris disks \citep{fuk09}, that complements the deep surveys from \iso\ and \spiz.
-Our primary motivation is to search the FIR excess stars by \fis\ and discuss the fundamental parameters of the disks such as dust temperatures, fractional luminosity and dust locations.
-These parameters can be estimated from spectral energy distribution (SED) of the dust emission.
-Fortunately, 82 stars in our 83 IR excess sample have \wise\ detection which leads to better wavelength coverage than many previous searches.
-As Moor et al. [2011] shown, the interpretation of SED is ambiguous (e.g. considering the radial location of the dust) but by handling a debris disk sample as an ensemble, one can obtain a meaningful picture about the basic characteristics of the parent planetesimal belt(s) and about the evolutionary trends.
+The same with the \iras\ studies, our work also focuses on the IR bright debris disks that complement the deep surveys from \iso\ and \spiz.
+Our primary motivation is to search for FIR excess stars by \fis\ and discuss the fundamental parameters of the disks such as dust temperature, fractional luminosity and dust location.
+These parameters can be estimated from the spectral energy distribution (SED) of dust emission.
+Fortunately, all IR excess stars except HIP 57757 in our sample have \wise\ detections which lead to better wavelength coverage than many previous searches.
+As shown by Moor et al. (2011), the interpretation of a SED is ambiguous, but by handling a debris disk sample as an ensemble, one can obtain a meaningful picture about the basic characteristics of the parent planetesimal belt(s) and about the evolutionary trends.
 The paper is arranged as follows.
 We will describe the data sets and methods used in the construction of the debris disk sample in Sect.
 2; and present an analysis of the properties of the disks as well as their host stars in Sect.
 3; In Sect.
 4, we discuss the sample comparison; Finally, we present the conclusion in Sect.
 5.